RichWK/newlistingspa/README.md

 # newlistingspa

-An online alternative to REBGV's existing 'Data Input Form' (a PDF).
+An online alternative to REBGV's existing 'Data Input Form' (a PDF) — built using Vue.js 3.

 ### To-dos